How to Shop For The Best Garage Air Conditioner

 Like I said at the beginning, not everyone will need an air conditioner in their garage.
 For most people, a good garage fan is a better option.

-I go into all of the pros and cons of whether or not you should air condition your garage in another article, but here are some of the highlights.
+I go into all the pros and cons of whether or not you should air condition your garage in another article, but here are some of the highlights.

 You should consider air conditioning your garage if you: